+Engineering II

-Engineering II Grade 10-11 (Semester 2)
+Grade 10-11 (semester 2)

 The second course in the engineering sequence, Engineering II goes beyond the design step to teach you the skills needed to construct and test a prototype.
-Students learn build strategies and testing and analysis techniques while working on multiple hands-on projects and problems that integrate intermediate fabrication and solid modeling tools while learning how the world around you work.
+Students learn build strategies and testing and analysis techniques while working on multiple hands-on projects and problems that integrate intermediate fabrication and solid modeling tools while learning how the world around you works.
 A focus will be on developing interpersonal and team-based skills essential for career and college success.

-Prerequisite: C or better of Engineering I
+Prerequisite: Successful completion of Engineering 1